mikepan/GameEngineBook/text/02-FirstGame.md

 ## How to Use the Chapter Files

-On the Book files, you can find the complete game/exercise in the folder \Book\Chapter02\game\_final\.
+On the Book files, you can find the complete game(exercise) in the folder Book/Chapter02/game/_final/.

 For simplicity's sake, we will use Blender relative path syntax to refer to the files inside this folder.
-In this case // refers to the base folder and //interface/score.blend stands for \Book\Chapter02\game\_final\interface\score.blend.
+In this case // refers to the base folder and //interface/score.blend stands for Book/Chapter02/game/_final/interface/score.blend.

 To play the game inside Blender, open the file game.blend.
 This file is only a part of the game and depends on the external files that are organized as: